shivamkumarrayy/Data-Analytics-Projects/Python/basics/Day5_Notes.md

 print(my_list)
 --- Output: [1, 2, 3, 4, 5, 6]

->>> insert()
+##  insert()
-The insert() method in Python lists is used to add an element at a specific position (index) within the list.
+The insert():-  method in Python lists is used to add an element at a specific position (index) within the list.
 It modifies the list in place and does not return a new list.
 Syntax:
     list.insert(index, element)
 # EXAMPLE